ncdev2015/GroupAndTransformControls-Threejs/README.md

 # group-threejs

-This example adds a group container for 3D objects and a transform control instance to move it
+This example adds a group container to 3D objects and a transform control instance to move it.

 ![Example](https://github.com/ncdev2015/GroupAndTransformControls-Threejs/blob/master/src/assets/demo.png)